WiMoVE-OSS/wimoved/README.md

 The development setup is an easy way to test wimoved.
 Please be aware that after following this guide, you do **not** have a full WiMoVE installation.
 You can connect to the Wi-Fi but won't be connected to other devices or the Internet.
+If you want a complete WiMoVE setup, follow the [setup guide](https://wimove-oss.github.io/docs/) instead.
 Currently, we only support Linux as a development platform.

 ### Setup hostapd